SolaceProducts/terraform-provider-solacebroker/docs/resources/msg_vpn_jndi_connection_factory.md

 - `dynamic_endpoint_create_durable_enabled` (Boolean) Enable or disable whether a durable endpoint will be dynamically created on the broker when the client calls "Session.createDurableSubscriber()" or "Session.createQueue()".
 The created endpoint respects the message time-to-live (TTL) according to the "dynamic_endpoint_respect_ttl_enabled" property.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
 - `dynamic_endpoint_respect_ttl_enabled` (Boolean) Enable or disable whether dynamically created durable and non-durable endpoints respect the message time-to-live (TTL) property.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `true`.
 - `guaranteed_receive_ack_timeout` (Number) The timeout for sending the acknowledgment (ACK) for guaranteed messages received by the Subscriber (Consumer), in milliseconds.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `1000`.
 - `guaranteed_receive_reconnect_retry_count` (Number) The maximum number of attempts to reconnect to the host or list of hosts after the guaranteed  messaging connection has been lost.
 The value "-1" means to retry forever.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `-1`.
-Available since 2.14.
+Available since SEMP API version 2.14.
 - `guaranteed_receive_reconnect_retry_wait` (Number) The amount of time to wait before making another attempt to connect or reconnect to the host after the guaranteed messaging connection has been lost, in milliseconds.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `3000`.
-Available since 2.14.
+Available since SEMP API version 2.14.
 - `guaranteed_receive_window_size` (Number) The size of the window for guaranteed messages received by the Subscriber (Consumer), in messages.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `18`.
 - `guaranteed_receive_window_size_ack_threshold` (Number) The threshold for sending the acknowledgment (ACK) for guaranteed messages received by the Subscriber (Consumer) as a percentage of `guaranteed_receive_window_size`.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `60`.
 - `guaranteed_send_ack_timeout` (Number) The timeout for receiving the acknowledgment (ACK) for guaranteed messages sent by the Publisher (Producer), in milliseconds.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `2000`.